 Cocktail sets typically have smaller drums than standard kits, meaning the sounds are shorter and have higher pitches.
-A bass drum of a cocktail set is usually a converted floor tom.
+A bass drum of an upright drum set is usually a converted floor tom.

 It’s suspended in the air with floor tom legs and a uniquely designed pedal is used to play the bottom head.
-These pedals only work for cocktail kits, meaning you can’t use a normal kick pedal.
+These pedals only work for standing drum sets, meaning you can’t use a normal kick pedal.

 The type of pedal used is the biggest difference between normal and cocktail kits.
-The rest of the cocktail kit resembles a standard kit, having the snare and toms positioned in front of the player.
+The rest of the stand up kit resembles a standard kit, having the snare and toms positioned in front of the player.